 If you wonder whether you can grow them in medium light, the answer is a straight yes.
 However, avoid prolonged exposure to medium light.

-Also, it would be beneficial if you introduce them to the morning or afternoon shades about twice a week.
+Also, it would be beneficial to introduce them to the morning or afternoon shades about twice a week.

 Here is a table showing the list of issues you will encounter in case of lighting problems.